HOME CAREER BUSINESS MONEY ABOUT US FAQ

 Preparing for the Exam

-AAMT also offers a number of self-assessment products that can be purchased in advance of taking the exam.
+AHDI also offers a number of self-assessment products that can be purchased in advance of taking the exam.
 These are essentially simulated tests that allow a prospective candidate to assess whether they are ready to take the actual exam.
 These practice tests also help prepare a person for the actual exam experience.
-Self-assessment simulation exams are available for both Part I and Part II and can be purchased on-line at www.aamt.org.
+These products can be purchased online at www.ahdionline.org.

-In order to maintain the CMT designation a transcriptionist must continue to demonstrate progress in the field by periodically fulfilling approved continuing education requirements.
+An initial medical transcription certification is good for three years.
+After that, the designation must be renewed.
+In order to maintain the CMT or RMT designation a medical transcriptionist must continue to demonstrate progress in the field of medical transcription by periodically fulfilling approved continuing education requirements.

 Getting More Information